ondrakoupil/ok-scully-tools/README.md

 It is personal, highly unstable and not well tested.
 I warned you.

+## Requisites

+Checkout as submodule into your project.

+Add to dev dependencies (if not already there):
+ - jsdom
+ - @types/jsdom

 ## General functions

  - `inlineStyle()` - inline `<link>` directly into the prerendered page